devonfw-forge/devon4flutter-non-bloc-arch/pages/300-Testing.md

 *Code Snippet XXX: Pubspec.yaml Test Imports*

-*flutter\_test* offers the core testing capabilities of Flutter, *mockito* is used to mock up dependencies.
-Now place a new directory called *“tests”* on the root level of our app directory:
+*flutter\_test* offers the core testing capabilities of Flutter. *mockito* is used to mock up dependencies.
+All out tests should sit in a directory names *“test”* on the root level of our app directory.
+If we want to place them somewhere else, we have to specify their location every time we want to run them.

 ![Wisgen Test Directory](https://github.com/Fasust/flutter-guide/wiki//images/wisgen-test-dir.PNG)